 Font Family & Source Files

 The font family specifies a name which is later used to reference the font within other rules.
 The source files are basically relative or absolute paths pointing to a valid font file.
 Both are required to get a valid font face rendered.
-Base64 font file is also supported.
-Just make sure you supply the mime type for the font.
+Base64 font files are also supported.
+Just make sure you supply the correct mime type for those.